Art Therapy for Mental Health

 The ability of an art therapist to diagnose depends on their qualifications.
 If they are licensed mental health professionals who use art therapy as one of the means of therapy, they are equipped to diagnose their clients.

-Where is art therapy most popular?
+Where is Art Therapy most popular?

 Why do people seek art therapy?